Thomas-Richardson/RPG_NPC_generator_app/README.md

 - If you're on Windows, install python if you haven't already: https://www.python.org/downloads/

-- Open a command prompt if on windows, or a terminal on Mac (if you've never done this, don't be scared!) and type `pip install streamlit` to install streamlit, which is the python software package to build and run apps
+- Open a command prompt if on windows, or a terminal on Mac (if you've never done this, don't be scared!) and type `pip install streamlit` to install streamlit, which is the python software package to build and run apps. then install `dotenv` by typing `pip install python-dotenv` which allows you to specify where to save your NPCs to.

 - Inside the terminal/command prompt (henceforth, terminal), use the `cd` command to navigate to inside the `RPG_NPC_GENERATOR_APP` folder (you may have to look this up)